Russell Kightley Bio

 SCIENCE FICTION WRITER, SCIENTIFIC ILLUSTRATOR, ARTIST

-Russell Kightley has been writing sci-fi stories since 2014.
+Russell Kightley's been writing sci-fi stories since 2014.
 His books are philosophical science fiction mixed with satire, time travel, and wordplay.
 They explore the nature of consciousness and reality but are written in a light and easy style.
 The short story collections, Café Street and Global Replace are a great way to sample them.

 His first interest in the craft came from reading John Gardner's The Art of Fiction: Notes on Craft for Young Writers in a cafe in Palo Alto in the early 80s.
 Writing during the following thirty years was mainly scripting for videos and captions for graphics.
 Only in his late fifties did he feel he had enough to say to actually write fiction.

 Russell Kightley lives in Canberra, the capital of Australia, with his wife, an astrophysicist.
 His younger daughter is a science student.
 His elder daughter is a well-known model.
 Ollie the shih-tzu lives with him and features in some of the stories.

 In 1981, he started in traditional hospital-based medical illustration at the Leicester Royal Infirmary, using pen and ink and watercolour, well before computers became commonplace in design.
 Then came a long stint in university-based medical video production (including two years at Stanford University in California in the early '80s).
 During the mid-80s in Leicester, he used a very high-end digital paint system (the Quantel Paintbox) for video graphics.
 The health education videos from Leicester were used worldwide in the fight against AIDS, cancer, and heart disease.